Upcoming Events

 1959 was also a transition year for Chief as Edward Silcox took control of the fire company.
 In the late 50’s and early 60’s, the Plaza at King of Prussia as well as the development of houses, apartments, and industrial buildings brought new and unique challenges to the fire company.
 More people were coming to live here, shoppers wanted to “see and shop at the mall’, businesses liked the access to roadways, and with this came more emergency response problems.
 During this time, there were also many community activities in which the fire company took part – block parties, bringing Santa Claus to see the kids, open house during fire prevention week, and those traditional public service calls for the “cat stuck in the tree” (even a $5,000 prize bird stuck in a tree).
 Calls to which we still respond today.
 This was the dawning of the “Santa Run” where each Christmas Eve, firefighters put Santa Claus atop the fire engine and bring candy canes to the children of King of Prussia.

 Another area of continuous activity has been meeting and training drills.
-Conducted every Tuesday evening, members gather to learn new techniques, talk over problems and how to solve them and how to improve the service being provided.
+Conducted weekly, members gather to learn new techniques, talk over problems and how to solve them and how to improve the service being provided.
 In 1962 came a new ‘ladder truck”.
 A 75 foot long fire department aerial ladder manufactured by Grove Crane Company was placed on a GMC chassis and TASC fire apparatus body.
 This unit was needed to provide access to the new and larger buildings and provided the ability to flow water from above many fires.
 Equipped with a 250 gallon water tank and a Hale high- pressure fire pump, “Number 4” was purchased for $36,000 and also carried an assortment of ground ladders.

 This, coupled with continued expansion of the community resulted in the need for an additional fire station to be built along Beidler Road.
 In 1979, this second station was constructed at a cost of $90,000.
 Both stations were then and continue today to be financed and maintained by contributions of the residential and business community.
 In the 1970’s, the Industrial Fund Drive handled by the business community provided substantial funding to support these efforts.
 In 1980 a new rescue truck arrived and provided the needed equipment and space to properly serve those who needed our services.
 Built on a Ford chassis, the truck was constructed by Liberty Fire Protection of Bridgeport, PA.
 This vehicle featured new techniques such as an electric motor to power the “Jaws of Life”, more space for new advances in rescue equipment, a generator and more powerful lighting units and a foam system to control flammable liquid type fires.
 In the late 1970’s the fire company purchased another piece of apparatus, a 16-foot walk-in van from the Tose Package Delivery Company.
-The van was then modified by Liberty Fire Protection to include cabinets for various equipment and bench seats for firefighters; and also served as a communication and command vehicle at incidents.
+The van was then modified by Liberty Fire Protection in Bridgeport, Pa. to include cabinets for various equipment and bench seats for firefighters; and also served as a communication and command vehicle at incidents.

 The 1980’s brought even more potential fire problems to the community.
 High Rise buildings rose from the ground, more apartments appeared, the Court at King of Prussia was added to the Plaza, the advent of hazardous materials and more industrial buildings enhanced the need for better and more extensive fire and emergency response capabilities.
 This meant more training, new and different equipment and more and more emergency responses.
 What could be easily counted in the fifties, emergency responses would close in on two per day by the end of the ’80s and three per day to the turn of the century.
 This meant less time for fundraising, less time for public relations work, and related activities.
 In 1982, a “Fire Board” was created by Upper Merion Township.
 In 1984 the township Board of Supervisors also created a “fire tax”.
 This fire tax resulted in Upper Merion Township now purchasing all major fire apparatus for Township Fire Companies as well as major capital expenditure items, e.g. 5-inch fire hose, computers.
 Also, during the 80’s, funding for the fire companies increased, but not enough to allow firefighters to be relieved of fundraising activities.
 The fire company must still generate income through its social club and residential fund drive to pay for the stations, station maintenance, and miscellaneous expenses.
 The 1980’s also brought the fire company into the computer age as a comprehensive computer system was obtained to manage information, save time, effort, and help officers better manage the department.
 The 1980’s also saw the first actual female “firefighters”, a tradition which continuous today.
 1984 brought the arrival of a custom built Hahn 1500 gallon per minute pumper; and in 1987 an LTI 100 foot long custom-built ladder tower arrived.
 The LTI was the first 100 foot ladder-tower with a closed-type sedan chassis (all firefighters ride inside on seats) ever made.
 The unit cost was $419,000.
 Also in the 1980’s the fire company obtained its first Fire Chief s Car to better enable the Fire Chief to establish a command area and an incident command system at the scene of an emergency.
-A replacement vehicle was obtained in 1988 and was complemented in 1992 with a Jeep Cherokee which serves an even expended capability of radio and telephone communication.
+A replacement vehicle was obtained in 1988 and was complemented in 1992 with a Jeep Cherokee which served with an even expended capability of radio and telephone communications.
 Under Chief Steinmetz, a duty crew was established in the ’70s where firefighters stayed overnight in the station, volunteering their time, to provide a quicker response when needed.
 Ken was also instrumental in developing the officers of the fire company today.
 It was under his guidance, that younger members were encouraged to join.
-These younger members, today’s leaders, still provide the kind of leadership and thought process that Ken so capably introduced.
+These younger members who ultimately became leaders, and still provide the kind of leadership and thought process that Ken so capably introduced.

 Also during the 1980s, Montgomery County Community College began a fire science curriculum, with as many as eight King of Prussia firefighters enrolled in classes and one member an instructor in the program Typical of the dedication of the volunteer fire fighter, they did this on their own time, with their own finances to simply better protect the citizens of Upper Merion.
 In addition several members went on to advanced fire protection college programs at Delaware Technical and Community College and the University of Maryland.
 Today, several of these students are employed in the field of fire safety as well as continuing to serve as volunteer fire fighters.
 Our desire to learn still exists with members traveling nationally to learn new equipment, techniques and procedures.
 This now includes an annual trip to the National Fire Academy for classes.
 It was at one such national event the Chief Steinmetz had the vision of need and application of a ‘ladder-tower” in King of Prussia.

 In 1988, Chief Steinmetz retired, turning over the company to Gary Touchton.
 Chief Touchton, along with President Ted Reigh, Board of Trustees Chairman Joe Morris, Steward Ken Thorpe, and Ladies Auxiliary President Dee Dee Reigh undertook the challenge of building a new main fire station at the Allendale Road site.
-In 1989, the King of Prussia Volunteer Fire Company demolished their old building and through Cutler Construction Company, with the daily guidance of Trustees Carmine Fiorentine and Bill Daywalt Sr., constructed a modem fire station with final construction costs of $1,200,000.
-Paid for with residential and commercial fund drive contributions coupled with social room donations, the station faced numerous obstacles, yet provides us a state of the art facility to operate from.
+In 1989, the King of Prussia Volunteer Fire Company demolished their old building and through Cutler Construction Company, with the daily guidance of Trustees Carmine Fiorentine and Bill Daywalt Sr., constructed a modern fire station with final construction costs of $1,200,000.
+Paid for with residential and commercial fund drive contributions coupled with social room donations, the station faced numerous obstacles, yet still provides us a state of the art facility to operate from.
 During the construction process, an unbelievable series of events affected its completion.
 The apparatus had to be housed outside during a significant portion of the construction period, with construction delays forcing this longer than anticipated.
 Then came the real problems.
 First a heavy, rainy period caused flooding behind the firehouse in the area that the trucks were staged.
 Fortunately, the trucks were out on emergency calls when the water rose, or they may have been surrounded by floodwaters as was the construction trailer used as a temporary fire station office during construction.
 Then came the tornado of 1989!
 Since the trucks were to remain outside in cold weather, firefighter Joe Groff built a temporary structure around the trucks to keep some heat inside and the cold weather out.
 Affectionately called “Fort Joe Groff’, it held up through an early heavy snowfall and a very unique early cold spell.
 Chief Engineer Bill Kreitz and Joe Groff would take turns starting the fire engines in the middle of the night to assure they would be ready to use when needed.

 The station wasn’t the only new undertaking in the 1980’s as a new 4-wheel drive brush truck was added to the fleet.
 Built on a Ford chassis by Liberty Fire Protection, the vehicle is used for field fires and related emergencies in off road situations.
 In addition, the unit typically responds with Emergency Medical Services units in severe weather situations to assist in adverse roadway areas and with additional manpower.
 The advent of hazardous materials problems (approximately 10% of the calls responded to) warranted new equipment and in 1988, the 1968 Hahn pumper was refurbished and put into service as a spill control unit with specialized equipment and of course, specialized training had to be given to the personnel responding.
 The refurbishment of this vehicle also brought about a major change in the fire company as the traditional color of red was changed in favor of a black over red color combination and gold accent reflective striping; for distinctiveness.
 Coupled with reflective lettering and highly visible lighting, this makes the fire apparatus extremely unique on the highway.

-The 1990’s continue to see community growth as motels continue to crop-up, more buildings are planned, and more people visit our town: all of which contribute to the fire problem As a result, a new heavy rescue truck was obtained in 1990.
+The 1990’s continued to see community growth as motels continue to crop-up, more buildings are planned, and more people visit our town: all of which contribute to the fire problem As a result, a new heavy rescue truck was obtained in 1990.
 The rescue truck is a one-of-a-kind futuristic vehicle, planned for expansion, yet serviceable the day it arrived.
 Custom built by Emergency One at a cost of $239,000, the unit is flexible enough to serve the community for many years.
-The company averages one rescue response per week varying from vehicle extrication to extrication from machinery, to high-angle rescues, to residential rescues, to trench rescues, to confined space rescues, to unique one-of-a-kind entrapments.
+The company averages one rescue response per week varying from vehicle extrication to extrication from machinery, to high-angle rescues, to elevator rescues, to residential rescues, to trench rescues, to confined space rescues, to unique one-of-a-kind entrapments.
 In 1995 the rescue truck was named BEST APPEARING AND EQUIPPED HEAVY RESCUE at the annual Pennsylvania Firemen’s Association meeting and parade in Lebanon, PA.

 The King of Prussia Fire Company was not without its share of national notoriety as well.
 As early as 1962, FIRE ENGINERING, magazine ran a cover photo of the fatal George Washington Motor Lodge fire, as well as a two page story.
 In 1972, a national report prepared by the President’s Commission on Fire Prevention and Control included a photo of a fire in Bob Mohan’s King of Prussia residence, as he and his daughter grieved over their loss.
-In the 1980’s a number of visibility items occurred.
+In the 1980’s a number of high visibility items occurred.
 FIREHOUSE magazine, a tabloid with a circulation of over 100,000, ran an article about the Sun Oil pipeline leak, complete with photos.
-‘Me magazine also included short stories about major losses seven times in their “FIREWIRE” section which gives one paragraph statements of what’s burning in America.
+The magazine also included short stories about major losses seven times in their “FIREWIRE” section which gives one paragraph statements of what’s burning in America.
 The King of Prussia Fire Company has also been included annually in the Volunteer Run Survey complied by FIREHOUSE magazine.
 In 1989, King of Prussia ranked 39th in the country in emergency responses by a volunteer fire company.
 Statistics demonstrate that our responses are greater than several cities with fully paid fire departments such as Fargo, ND, and Charleston, SC to name a few.
 The fire company also received unique notoriety as they were chosen to represent the “American Fire Service” in the 1987 Constitution Day Parade, as our ladder-tower rolled through the streets of Philadelphia witnessed by over 500,000 parade attendees and millions on nationwide television.

 Our new fire station was one of thirteen featured in FIRE CHIEF magazine in 1990, highlighting our use of sprinklers, alarm systems, and the problems of building a new station where an old one existed.
-Our major fires have been featured three times on the cover of TBE VOICE magazine and in 1990 the fire company hit the small screen as a national fire video company, FIREQUEST, featured the King of Prussia Fire Company’s Safety Officer program We have also gained notoriety by two members being actively involved in regional and national activities spreading what we know and do to the rest of the country and bringing what they know and do, back to King of Prussia for implementation.
+Our major fires have been featured three times on the cover of The VOICE magazine and in 1990 the fire company hit the small screen as a national fire video company, FIREQUEST, featured the King of Prussia Fire Company’s Safety Officer program We have also gained notoriety by two members being actively involved in regional and national activities spreading what we know and do to the rest of the country and bringing what they know and do, back to King of Prussia for implementation.
 Former Assistant Chief Paul Carney has served for many years on the Montgomery County Fire Board with responsibilities at the Montgomery County Fire Academy.
-Paul has served as well as the Chairman of the International Association of Fire Chiefs (LAFC) Volunteer Committee and has run the IAFC Eastern Division annual fire training programs.
-Deputy Chief Bill Jenaway also served in such activities being chairman of the LAFC Risk Management Committee, Chairman of the National Fire Protection Association (NFPA) Risk Management Committee, Director of the International Society of Fire Service Instructors and writing and speaking on the positive, successful aspects of the fire company for national magazines and at national conferences.
+Paul has served as well as the Chairman of the International Association of Fire Chiefs (IAFC) Volunteer Committee and has run the IAFC Eastern Division annual fire training programs.
+Deputy Chief Bill Jenaway also served in such activities being chairman of the IAFC Risk Management Committee, Chairman of the National Fire Protection Association (NFPA) Risk Management Committee, Director of the International Society of Fire Service Instructors and writing and speaking on the positive, successful aspects of the fire company for national magazines and at national conferences.
 Lieutenant Jim Gallagher followed Bill’s lead and conducted presentations at the Fire Department Instructors Conference as well.
 Bill Jenaway went on to serve as President of the Congressional Fire Services Institute in Washington DC and for the Pennsylvania Fire Service Institute; making King of Prussia known to legislators and fire association executives.
 Mike Santillo Sr. served a unique role as well, when he spent several weeks as part of a team in Bosnia (Russia) repairing fire apparatus in what was then Sarajevo.
-Under both firearm and mortar fire, Mike and his team of GOPHRS repaired fire apparatus as part of a UN initiative.
+Under both firearm and mortar fire, Mike and his team of GOPHRS (what does this stand for?) repaired fire apparatus as part of a (United Nations) UN initiative.

 In May of 1990, the company hosted the National Conference on Fire Prevention and Education, at which representatives of 23 states and Canada attended a four day conference here.
 1992 saw the fire company play host to “Tour La France” a traveling nationwide display, which involved 20 pieces of antique fire apparatus manufactured by Figgie Corporation.
 1993 saw the fire company play co-host to the National Industrial Fire and Emergency Management Conference and Firemania, held at the Valley Forge Convention Center.
 The fire company also received “Honorable Mention” by the Firemen’s Association of the State of Pennsylvania’s Fire Prevention Committee in 1992 as a result of the release of a children’s workbook developed by several firefighters and their children.
-In 1996 the fire company received recognition as a ‘Tire Safe Station” by the IAFC’s Operation Life Safety evaluation group.
+In 1996 the fire company received recognition as a ‘Tire Safe Station” (Tire or Fire?) by the IAFC’s Operation Life Safety evaluation group.
 In April of 1997, the company hosted the National Volunteer Fire Council’s spring meeting, at which representatives of 41 states, numerous corporate sustaining members, state and national fire service figures, and political personnel attended a three day conference here.
 1997 also the fire company recognized in the PENNSYLVANIA FIREMAN magazine for its detectoring, alarming, and sprinklering of fire stations.
-In the year 2000, the company looks forward to hosting the annual convention of the Firemen’s Association of the State of Pennsylvania.
+In the year 2000, the company looks (change to past tense) forward to hosting the annual convention of the Firemen’s Association of the State of Pennsylvania.
 These events are captured in memorabilia format, adorning the halls of the company’s meeting room, crew room and chief s office.

 Under Chief Touchton, the fire company made significant organizational and operational advancements.
 Not only was erection of the new 11,500 square foot station completed, but needed equipment enhancements occurred, standard operating procedures were created and implemented, supported the development of an alternative and futuristic organizational structure, and during a study by a team of consultants, many of our operational aspects were commented on as “state of the art” and ‘model-like”.
 During Gary’s tenure the safety officer concept was implemented.
-As Gary left office, a safety survey was conducted by the fire company insurance carrier, which found the fire company safety practices to be useful implemented well and more effective that corporations who had adopted similar level safety programs.
+As Gary left office, a safety survey was conducted by the fire company insurance carrier, which found the fire company safety practices to be useful, implemented well, and more effective that corporations who had adopted similar level safety programs.
 Gary was instrumental as well in recruitment and retention initiatives, implementing an incentive plan, in late 1996 orchestrated a township wide mass-casualty incident drill; and teamed the fire company with Lafayette Ambulance Squad and University of Pennsylvania Medical Center flight operations (PennStar) to create a billboard “Don’t Make Us Your Designated Driver” supporting their Trauma Prevention Program During Chief Touchton’s tenure, a 1993 KME 1,500 g.p.m. pumper was placed in service, replacing the 1975 Sanford which was sold to Elk Lake.

-In 1996 saw the fire company hit two new milestones.
-A 1996 KME 1500 g.p.m. pumper was received replacing the Maxim as 47-21 and was housed at the Beidler Road Station.
+In 1996 saw the fire company receive a 1996 KME 1500 g.p.m. pumper was replacing to replace the Maxim as 47-21 and it was housed at the Beidler Road Station.
 In 1997, Dr. William F. Jenaway was named the eighth Chief in the history of the King of Prussia Volunteer Fire Company.
 Bill also assumed the role of Chairman of the Upper Merion Township Fire and Rescue Services Board.
 Under Bill the organization lowered its minimum age to encourage membership recruitment, the organizational structure introduced two years earlier was brought into full implementation, and running procedures with mutual aid companies were addressed to reduce liability exposures and enhance operational capability.
-In 1999 a new GMC Suburban Traffic unit was put into service and the start of many recognitions to members of the fire company with frank Glauner beingin named the FASP Charles Pentz Fire instructor of the Year, Jim Gallagher received the same award in 2000 along with the FASP life Saving Award being awarded to Darryl Bacchi, Robert Meals and Richard Volpi.
+In 1999 a new GMC Suburban Traffic unit was put into service and the start of many recognitions to members of the fire company with Frank Glauner being named the Firemen’s Association of the State of Pennsylvania (FASP) Charles Pentz Fire instructor of the Year, Jim Gallagher received the same award in 2000 along with the FASP life Saving Award being awarded to Darryl Bacchi, Robert Meals and Richard Volpi.
 In addition in 1999, the fire company was recognized by the State Fire Commissioner’s Voluntary Fire Training Certification for having 10% of the membership meeting national training standards.
 At the 1999 State Firemen’s Convention in Greensburg, PA the fire company marched through the streets along with a 200 piece marching band unit with the result being a 3rd prize and the start of the fire company marching unit.
+This also marked the first year the fire company was recognized for its fire prevention program, receiving the FASP Robert Little Memorial Fire Safety Education award.
+The award has been won multiple times over 25 years now.

 In 2004 & 2005, the fire company received and placed into service a 1,500 GPM American LaFrance top mount pumper and a new E-One Heavy Rescue truck with a full compliment of various rescue tools to perform operations in the fields of vehicle rescue, structural collapse, trench rescue, confine space rescue and high-angle rescue.
 The King of Prussia Volunteer Fire Company received official recognition from the Office of the State Fire Commissioner for having personnel who met or exceeded nationally recognized training standards.
 The fire company and the fire commissioner’s office have verified that 50% of the membership met these standards.

 In 2008, the King of Prussia Volunteer Fire Company received official recognition from the Office of the State Fire Commissioner for having personnel who met or exceeded nationally recognized training standards.
 The fire company and the fire commissioner’s office have verified that 75% of the membership met these standards.
 The fire company became a contributed member and honored our deceased members by purchasing a brick in the Walk of Honor at the National Fallen Firefighter Memorial Park.
-Also during this year, the fire company was recognized by the PA Dept of Health and Montgomery County Department of Public Safety for meeting training and equipment standards for the Advanced Level Rescue Operations.
-The Vol Rescue Service Recognition program in PA is to provide statewide standards of rescue service equipment, personnel training and staffing, communications, reporting, and operations.
+Also, during this year, the fire company was recognized by the PA Dept of Health and Montgomery County Department of Public Safety for meeting training and equipment standards for the Advanced Level Rescue Operations.
+The Voluntary Rescue Service Recognition program in PA is to provide statewide standards of rescue service equipment, personnel training and staffing, communications, reporting, and operations.

 In the half-century of existence, the fire company has made greater strides than organizations many times their length of service.
 The difference boils down to people.
 Their energy, desire to grow, expanding their learning horizons, giving our experience to others and working together to achieve something, has made this group great.
 This personal hard work and dedication of members past and present has created this success which is there to benefit those who live, work, worship, and leisure in the King of Prussia Area.